-The commercial success of our product candidates, including STK-001 and the product candidate we select to treat ADOA will depend upon their degree of market acceptance by providers, patients, patient advocacy groups, third-party payors and the general medical community.
+The commercial success of our product candidates, including STK-001 and STK-002, will depend upon their degree of market acceptance by providers, patients, patient advocacy groups, third-party payors and the general medical community.

 Ethical, social and legal concerns about genetic treatments generally could result in additional regulations restricting or prohibiting our product candidates.
 Even with the requisite approvals from the FDA, the EMA and other regulatory authorities internationally, the commercial success of our product candidates will depend, in part, on the acceptance of providers, patients and third-party payors of drugs designed to increase protein expression in general, and our product candidates in particular, as medically necessary, cost-effective and safe.
-In addition, we may face challenges in seeking to establish and grow sales of STK-001, the product we select to treat ADOA and any future product candidates, including acceptance of intravitreal injection, the lumbar puncture and intrathecal administration, which carries risks of infection or other complications.
+In addition, we may face challenges in seeking to establish and grow sales of STK-001, STK-002 and any future product candidates, including acceptance of intravitreal injection, the lumbar puncture and intrathecal administration, which carries risks of infection or other complications.
 Any product that we commercialize may not gain acceptance by providers, patients, patient advocacy groups, third-party payors and the general medical community.
 If these products do not achieve an adequate level of acceptance, we may not generate significant product revenue and may not become profitable.
-The degree of market acceptance of genetic medicines and, in particular, STK-001 and our future product candidates, if approved for commercial sale, will depend on several factors, including:
+The degree of market acceptance of genetic medicines and, in particular, STK-001, STK-002 and our future product candidates, if approved for commercial sale, will depend on several factors, including: